 Fate smiled kindly down on me – Grace from Twelve South Bridal appeared on her white horse and arranged the whole thing.
 She had literally just opened her new atelier when I contacted her, and it was just such a dreamy process.
 She was so kind and open about everything – never pushing me into any decision – and we ended up designing a whole dress, within a budget, and quickly!
 Legend.

 I handmade the flowers!
-In a state of sheer craft ambition, I decided I wanted to handmake as much as I could for the day (HAH!) so I got started early on a whole bunch of paper roses, while I roped my mum into some fun little filler-flowers that sort of resembled carnation buds.
+In a state of sheer craft ambition, I decided I wanted to handmake as much as I could for the day (HAH!) so I got started early on a whole bunch of paper roses, while I roped my mum into some fun little filler flowers that sort of resembled carnation buds.
 Then I just went nuts and made loads of other things to chuck in there.
 I grabbed a whole load of foliage and some extras from a flower wholesaler and put it all together.
-We had these in our bouquets, on the backdrop arbour in the ceremony, and then a whole lot of little vignette touches throughout venue.
+We had these in our bouquets, on the backdrop arbour in the ceremony, and then a whole lot of little vignette touches throughout the venue.

 Malen surprised me with his bold choice of a velvet green blazer from M.J.
 Bale!
 Like I already knew he was a weirdo, but I didn’t think he’d ever go for something cool like that – and he looked soooo amazing.
 He accessorised with some great boots from Country Road and a bow tie from Peggy & Finn.
 I helped with those bits…

-Something we loved that we’re so glad we did, was the sneaky meet up before the ceremony.
+Something we loved that we’re so glad we did, was the sneaky meet-up before the ceremony.
 After everyone was dropped to the venue, I was dropped to a little secluded spot around the corner where Malen was waiting, and we had a nice little intimate moment before it all kicked off.
 It really helped to relieve the nerves of the day, just chilling with each other (and our photographer!).

 We were lucky enough to be able to spend the whole day in the one venue – The Line in Footscray, Melbourne.
-It was a total blank canvas, and we could do whatever we wanted with it, which was so fun/terrifying.
+It was a totally blank canvas, and we could do whatever we wanted with it, which was so fun/terrifying.
 I’d never planned an event this large before, and I dream big, so while it was daunting to try and execute the million ideas I had, it was thrilling too!

 The thing that really made this venue super worth it was the team behind it – Fourside Events.
 They were so helpful and just really great companions for my crazy text messages wondering about like the exact dimensions of the plates they would be supplying!

 We got one of my craft mates (Brooke Clarke of Sugar Republic) to be our stylist on the day.
 As a bride, there’s seriously only so much you can get done yourself – you really need a hand getting everything to come together like you’d imagined!
-So Brooke did absolutely all of the set up and pack down, at ridiculous hours of the day and night, and never told me my nonsense ideas were nonsense hah!
+So Brooke did absolutely all of the setup and pack down, at ridiculous hours of the day and night, and never told me my nonsense ideas were nonsense hah!
 She was seriously the best woman for the job – she thought of things that I didn’t know were a thing and just did them.
 Love that!

 My grandmothers were our flower girls (massive crowd pleaser!) and they nearly set the paper petals alight when they threw them into the candle lanterns that lined the aisle!
 You’ve always got to keep things spicy you know.